MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-release-notes.md

 **Release notes for the Immersive spaces in Microsoft Teams on PC & Quest 2**

+## Version 5.2412.XX (September 03, 2024)

+* Fixed an issue where customizing an avatar during a meeting could sometimes cause that avatar to not render correctly (shadows would be too strong).

+* Fixed an issue where avatars could become invisible if more than six participants joined an Immersive Meeting.

+* Fixed an issue where some avatars would only partially render (e.g., torso would be invisible) during an Event after teleporting.

+## Version 5.2411.XX (August 20, 2024)

+* Mesh participants will see reaction animations from Teams 2D participants overlaid on the appropriate webcam gallery tile inside the immersive space.

+* Adding multi-keyboard support to Mesh, enabling keyboard interaction for millions of people that use languages like Hindi, Arabic, French (Azerty format) Russian, Thai, Kazakh, Bulgarian, Dvorak and Colemak.

+* Multiple accessibility improvements including high contrast focus indicator, screen reader announcements, zoom in/out tooltips, and high contrast green screen settings.

 ## Version 5.2410.XX (August 5, 2024)

 ## Version 5.2409.XX (July 23, 2024)